Bihar: Demographics

-At the 2011 Census, Bihar was the third most populous state of India with a total population of 104,099,452.
+At the 2011 census, Bihar was the third most populous state of India with a total population of 104,099,452.
 It was also India's most densely populated state, with 1,106 persons per square kilometre.
 The sex ratio was 1090 females per 1000 males in the year 2020.
 Almost 58% of Bihar's population was below 25 years age, which is the highest in India.
 In 2021, Bihar has had an urbanisation rate of 20%.
-Bihar has an adult literacy rate of 68.15% (78.5% for males and 57.8% for females) in 2020.
+Bihar has an adult literacy rate of 70.9% (79.7% for males and 60.5% for females) in 2017 according to NSC report 2017.
+According to Bihar caste survey 2023, Bihar's literacy rate grew upto 79.8% (which is 18% increase from 61.18% of Census 2011) showing remarkable growth in education sector from past decades.
+Population increased to 130,725,310 as per the Bihar caste survey conducted in 2023.

+Religion

-According to the 2011 census, 82.7% of Bihar's population practised Hinduism, while 16.9% followed Islam.
-Christianity (0.12%), Buddhism (0.02%) and Sikhism (0.02%) is minority in religion in Bihar.
+According to the 2023 census, 81.99% of Bihar's population practised Hinduism, while 17.70% followed Islam.
+Christianity (0.05%), Buddhism (0.08%), and Sikhism (0.01%) are religious minorities in Bihar.
 Most of Bihar's population belongs to Indo-Aryan-speaking ethnic groups.
 It also attracted Punjabi Hindu refugees during the Partition of British India in 1947.

+Languages

-Hindi is the official language of the state and spoken by 25.54% of the total population.
+Hindi is the official language of the state and is spoken natively by 25.54% of the total population.
 At 8.42%, Urdu is the second official language in 15 districts of the state.
-However, the majority of the people speak one of the Bihari languages, most of which as classified as dialects of Hindi during the census.
-The major ones are Bhojpuri (24.86%), Maithili (12.55%)and Magahi (10.87%) Maithili is a recognised regional language of India under the Eighth Schedule to the Constitution of India.
-Proponents have called Bhojpuri, Magahi, Angika and Bajjika to receive the same status.
-Smaller communities of Bengali and Surjapuri speakers are found in the parts of the state, especially in the eastern districts and urban areas.
+However, the majority of the people speak one of the Bihari languages, most of which were classified as dialects of Hindi during the census.
+The major ones are Bhojpuri (24.86%), Maithili (12.55%) and Magahi (10.87%) Angika and Bajjika, two other notable Bihari languages, but are not represented in the census.
+Maithili is a recognised regional language of India under the Eighth Schedule to the Constitution of India.
+Proponents have called for Bhojpuri, Magahi, Angika, and Bajjika to receive the same status.
+Smaller communities of Bengali and Surjapuri speakers are found in some parts of the state, especially in the eastern districts and urban areas.